vogler/free-games-claimer/README.md

 ### Options
 Options are set via [environment variables](https://kinsta.com/knowledgebase/what-is-an-environment-variable/) which can be set in many ways and allow for flexible configuration.

-TODO: On the first run, the script will guide you through configuration and save all settings to a `.env` file.
+TODO: On the first run, the script will guide you through configuration and save all settings to `data/config.env`.
 You can edit this file directly or run `node fgc config` to run the configuration assistant again.

-The available options/variables and their default values are:
+Available options/variables and their default values:

 | Option        	| Default 	| Description                                                            	|
 |---------------	|---------	|------------------------------------------------------------------------	|